antivoland/transporeon-test/README.md

   * **Equipment**, 3-letter codes for plane type(s) generally used on this flight, separated by spaces

 These datasets are widely used, [here](https://www.kaggle.com/datasets/elmoallistair/airlines-airport-and-routes?select=airports.csv) and [here](https://www.kaggle.com/datasets/elmoallistair/airlines-airport-and-routes?select=routes.csv) you'll find some stats for each field.

+## Test coverage

+I only focused on testing crucial parts of the solution and briefly introduced some other tests.